-The Board is in the process of establishing the Director's Fit and Proper Policy for the appointment and re-election of Directors in order to enhance the governance in relation to the Board's quality and integrity and to ensure that each of its Directors has the character, experience, integrity, competence, time and commitment to effectively discharge his role as a Director.
+During FY2022, the Board has accomplished the future priority disclosed in last financial year's Corporate Governance Overview Statement i.e. establishment and implementation of the Director's Fit and Proper Policy for the appointment and re-election of Directors in order to enhance the governance in relation to the Board's quality and integrity and to ensure that each of its Directors has the character, experience, integrity, competence, time and commitment to effectively discharge his role as a Director.